“Appearances usually are deceiving.”

 Another takes its place.
 Him.
 The two sides of him: young and old, light and dark, dead and alive.
 Wicked and innocent.

 Emmett: “Older,” he agrees.
-I always wanted to be grow up, some day.
+I always wanted to be grown up, some day.
 Now I suppose I have forever.”

 He requests some cosmetic changes, too.
 A few roguish scars about the face.
 A bit of aging here, smoothing there.
 His hair can afford to be messier now than it once was, he expects.